Mithlonde/Mithlonde/README.md

 # 👾 Mithlonde
 └─$ cat whoami.md

-**`Cyber Security Specialist (Pentester/Researcher/CTF Player)`**
+**`Ethical Hacker/Security Researcher`**

 Greetings, and welcome to my cyberspace.
-As an aspiring professional pentester, I am committed to continuously honing my skills to stay ahead of the latest challenges, threats, and trends in the field of cyber security.
+I am committed to continuously honing my skills to stay ahead of the latest challenges, threats, and trends in the field of cyber security.
 Through my experiences, I have come to realize the importance of sharing knowledge and experience with others to enhance the security of systems and infrastructure.

 While I may approach the subject with a lighthearted demeanor, I take cyber security with utmost seriousness.
 It is my belief that high-quality, educational content should be accessible to everyone, whether you are an enthusiast or a business seeking to improve your defenses.